jacky-ui/studio-ghibli-api/README.md

 Finally, to run studio-ghibli-api you would have to open your IDE, open the project folder if it isn't already open, then:

     npx index.js

+### `Environment Variables`

+To run this project, you will need to add the following environment variables to your .env file

+PORT: The port on your local machine on which you want to run the server.
+If you're not sure which port to use, a good default is 8080.

+URL: A URL path for HTTP requests.
+If you are running on your local machine, this should be set to http://localhost:<insert port>